opprDev/theme-animated-slider/README.md

 - Supports a fixed background.

-- Easily adaptable font size and and type.
+- Easily adaptable font size and type.

-- Include X Months of support by CalliTech.
+- Include 12 Months of support by CalliTech.

 ### Project Information